alvisxp/AWS-MLS/Data Engineering.md

 <a id="item-two"></a>
 ## AWS Kinesis
-- managed laternative to Apache Kafka
+- managed alternative to Apache Kafka
 - Use cases:
 	- application logs
 	- metrics